-Are the protein supplements you take even worth your money?
-More importantly, are they helping you to build muscle?
+Are the protein supplements you take post workout even worth your money?
+More importantly, are they helping you build muscle?
 Let’s take a look.

 For the human body to build muscle, the body must be in what is known as an anabolic state.
 If this is not the case, muscle growth will simply not occur.
 In very basic terms, anabolism requires energy to grow and build while catabolism uses energy to break down.
 Hormones also play a vital role in both processes.
 Specific hormones associated with the process of anabolism are growth hormone, insulin, and testosterone, to name a few.
 There are other hormones like cortisol (known as the stress hormone) and glucagon that are associated with the process of catabolism.
 When it comes to bodybuilding, think of anabolism as the building up of muscle tissue while catabolism is the breaking down of muscle tissue.

 Right from that last sentence you can see if you are putting in all this energy and time to build muscle mass, you DON’T WANT TO BE IN A CATABOLIC STATE, yet many people are.
 Too much cardio, inadequate protein intake, lack of sleep or recovery, and elevated stress, keeps the body in a catabolic state.
 To give the body the best chance for muscle growth to occur, the body must be kept in an anabolic state.
 For this to happen, you need a sufficient training stimulus, surplus of calories (especially protein), less cardio and stress, and plenty of sleep.